clhenrick/cartodb-tutorial/README.md

 ### Code Examples
+#### CartoDB SQL
+See the `sql` folder in this repositiory.
+Inside there are two files; the `demo-queries.sql` file contains the queries we used in this tutorial.
+The `other-useful-queries.sql` file contains examples of other basic SQL commands you can do with CartoDB's SQL Panel.
+Note that in most cases in CartoDB we don't need to include a semicolon at the end of our SQL query.

+#### CartoDB JS
 For using the CartoDB API.
 Requires a basic knowledge of Javascript for the web.

 - Andrew Hill's [blocks](http://bl.ocks.org/andrewxhill)